HeikkiKantanen/Animals_App/README.md

 An application developed with React.js for the Full Stack Web Development program in Business College Helsinki.

-An react application that retrieves all the animals from a "local data file" and displays them in an alphabetical order.
+A React application that retrieves all the animals from a "local data file" and displays them in an alphabetical order.

 Using React-Router-DOM to navigate the links.